Damon118/MS1/README.md

 - Easily navigate through the website.
 - Be able to contact a business representative for further information or advice.
 - Find clear information about the product specifications and pricing.
-- Find testimonials from previous buyers to inspire confience and trust in the business and prodcut
+- Find testimonials from previous buyers to inspire confience and trust in the business and product.
-- Find information on who runs the business and where it is located
+- Find information on who runs the business and where it is located.

 #### As a returning user I want to:

-- Find community and social links to engage with
+- Find community and social links to engage with.
-- See if there are any new products or promotions
+- See if there are any new products or promotions.
-- Review testimonials from other customers
+- Review testimonials from other customers.
-- Receive further information and advice regarding the product
+- Receive further information and advice regarding the product.
-- Sign up to a newsletter or email service about any new business developments
+- Sign up to a newsletter or email service about any new business developments.
-- Provide feedback on the service and product
+- Provide feedback on the service and product.

 ### Structure